TheSlothSage/pendulumfractal/README.md

 # pendulumfractal

-Chaotic system of pendlum movement when attracted to points in a plane.
+Chaotic system of pendlum movement when attracted to 3 points in a plane by an inverse square rule.
 Written in matlab.

 ![image](https://user-images.githubusercontent.com/15951051/115315144-5587b980-a13c-11eb-8151-bbbee169ab89.png)